Avuerro/NaturalComputing/Project/WANN/README.md

 ### Analysing the input pixels used by the model.

 If you are interested in which pixels are used for which class by the model, you should run the [usedInputs method](https://github.com/Avuerro/NaturalComputing/blob/30cebfb059ec74fad595ca526b4133763729b541/Project/WANN/wann_src/task.py#L195).
-This method will return a dictionary where the keys are the classes and each value is a list containing the input pixels used for that class.
+The _usedInputs method_ should be called with the weight vector and the activation vector.
+The weight vector provides the information necessary to determine which nodes are connected with eachother and the activation vector contains information about the activation functions of the nodes.The _usedInputs method_ will return a dictionary where the keys are the classes and each value is a list containing the input pixels used for that class.
 If you would like to go one step further and recreate the tree, e.g. determine which _functions_ the tree consist of, you could utilize the activationVector which contains the activation function of each node.
 However, keep in mind that determining which _functions_ the tree consists of is an experimental part of the code.

 Adam Gaier and David Ha.
 Weight agnostic neural networks.
 2019.https://weightagnostic.github.io